 Extract of Annual Return

-As required pursuant to Section 134 and 92(3) of the Act an extract of Annual Returnin Form MGT-9 as on financial year ended on March 31 2017is attached as Annexure B hereto and forms part of this Report.
+As required pursuant to Section 134 and 92(3) of the Act an extract of Annual Returnin Form MGT-9 as on financial year ended on March 31 2020 is annexed as Annexure Bhereto and forms part of this Report.
 The same is available on Company's website at:https://www.panaceabiotec.com.

 Related Party Transactions

-As per the provisions of the Act and SEBI Listing Regulations your Company hasformulated a policy on Related Party Transactions which is also available on Company'swebsite at: http://www.panacea-biotec.com/partnerzone/policyonrelatedpartytransactions.pdf.
-The policy intends to ensure that proper reportingapproval and disclosure processes are in place for all transactions between the Companyand Related Parties.
+As per the provisions of the Act and SEBI LODR Regulations your Company has formulateda policy on Related Party Transactions which is available on Company's website at:https://www.panaceabiotec.com/statutory-policies.

 Particulars of Employees and Related disclosures